xchacha20-poly1305/husi/README.md

 #### 🎗️ Dashboard

-Ensure that the Node environment is set up correctly (with bun, etc.).
+Ensure that the Node environment is set up correctly (with pnpm, etc.).

 ```shell
 ./run lib dashboard